 The distribution of landings across a longer time period under the rationalization program is apparent, when considering the number of days between first and last deliveries in each fishery on a processor basis (see Table 6-18).
 In the Bristol Bay red king crab fishery, most landings continue to be concentrated in a relatively short period in the fall; however, the processing season is considerably longer than prior to the rationalization program.
 In the North region, the average number of days between first and last deliveries in the first year was approximately one month, but has shortened to less than two weeks in all subsequent years.
 Given the small allocation required to be landed in the North, this concentration of landings is important to maintaining processing efficiencies in the North.
 To support that processing crews need to be brought to the Pribilofs specifically to process these landings.
-Spreading these few landings over an extended period could be costly to the processor that must maintain crews and the plant while waiting to receive deliveries.
-In the South region, processing occurs over a longer period, with the average processor receiving all deliveries within five weeks.
+Spreading these few landings over an extended period could be costly to the processor that must maintain crews and the plant while waiting to receive deliveries within five weeks.
 This concentration of landings benefits processors, since lines are not required to be kept sanitized for deliveries for an extended period.
 Crews in the South also typically work in several groundfish fisheries, aiding processors in achieving efficiencies by using crews in processing activities for the different fisheries (including groundfish and crab) as demands arise.